 2. Yellow Azalea

-Yellow azalea is another excellent choice, with its large clusters of fragrant flowers.
+A yellow azalea shrub is another excellent choice, with its large clusters of fragrant flowers.
 Unlike many other azaleas, the yellow azalea is resistant to most pests and diseases.
 As a result, it is a low-maintenance option that will provide years of enjoyment.

-If you decide to grow yellow azaleas, look for ones that get specifically bred to produce yellow blooms.
-Lemon Lights, developed by the University of Minnesota, is one such option.
+If you decide to grow yellow azaleas, look for ones specifically bred to produce yellow blooms.
+Lemon Lights, developed by the University of Minnesota, is an option.
 It is hardy to -30 degrees Fahrenheit and grows up to four feet tall.
 It blooms in the early spring.

 3. Yellow Lady Banks Rose

 The Yellow Lady Banks Rose is a climbing rose that can reach up to 30 feet tall!
 The plant’s height makes it ideal for covering walls or fences.
-It produces an abundance of tiny yellow roses with a light, sweet fragrance.
+In addition, it produces an abundance of tiny yellow roses with a light, sweet fragrance.

 4. Japanese Rose